alex-ro/RepData_PeerAssessment1/PA1_template.md

 activity_file <- unz("activity.zip", "activity.csv")
 activity <- read.csv(activity_file)
 ```
-Transforming the 'date' and 'interval' columns into a date and time POSIXlt format, named 'datetime':
+Transforming the 'date' and 'interval' columns into a date and time POSIXlt format, named 'datetime'.
+This 'datetime' column is used in solving the last question.

 ```r
 activity$hour <- as.character(activity$interval)